wiiznokes/gitnote/README.md

 # Current limitation

 - Android does not differentiate case for file name, so if you have a folder named `A` and another folder named `a`, `a` will not be displayed.
-- Rotation change will break ssl state.
-Workaround: restart the app
 - Conflict will make the app crash